HenriettaProject/documents/Henrietta-Support-Agreement.md

 - A solenoid circuit to help fill the instrument.

 In the office:
 - One mac mini computer running all software.
 TBC - Will the Mac Mini go in the Computing Rack, or in the observing room?
 If it goes into the rack, do we need to bring a shelf?
-(For Lionel + William)
+(For Lionel + William).
+The Mac Mini will connect via No Machine to the Observing Workstation.
+- Software provided
+  - Rotator control
+  - Instrument control
+  - Does Swope have the ability to use Observing Catalog Format?
+If not, it should.
+(TBC - William / Christoph)
+  - Hardhats for the Galil, Lakeshore, DLI, and Archon

 # Service Requirements